 DO IT NOW!

 - Get out of the when/then trap.
-When you hear yourself saying, ‘when, then’, stop and think about what you can do now.
+When you hear yourself saying, ‘When, then’, stop and think about what you can do now.
 Are you waiting for someone or something to be satisfied or fulfilled?
 Can you find that now?
 Decide to be happy with where you are now, with what you have today.
-You can always choose happiness, joy or gratitude in any moment.
+You can always choose happiness, joy, or gratitude at any moment.

 6. Switch Your ‘What Ifs’

-We spend so much life fearing the inevitable…and how much of what you fear actually comes to light?
-How much energy do you waste wondering, ‘what if…’, anticipating consequences, complications, risks and what could go wrong?
+We spend so much of life fearing the inevitable…and how much of what you fear actually comes to light?
+How much energy do you waste wondering, ‘What if…’, anticipating consequences, complications, risks, and what could go wrong?

 All those what-ifs are like an app running in the background on your phone.
 They drain your battery.
 And since worrying will never change the outcome, why not do something that will?